CupertinoVanguard/Final-Project-4760/README.md

 ## Project Introduction

+Our final project is an arcade style racing game that is controlled using a handheld controller, inspired from mario-kart style games we played growing up.

+The car and the randomly curving track are displayed on a VGA screen which is connected to the controller.
+Both the car and track are able to horizontally wrap across the screen.
+As the game progresses, the track scrolls down on the screen and the player must use the controller to steer the car away from the edges of the track.
+Hitting the edge will result in a game over.
+There are also randomly generated (green “line”) markers along the track that the player needs to hit to increase their score.
+However, hitting a marker will also cause the game to speed up, adding more difficulty as the score increases; additionally, whenever a marker is hit, a Spotify song with increasing tempo begins playing and a vibration sensor provides tactile feedback.
+We decided to make this our final project because we wanted a project that was engaging, fun, and easy to play.
+The technical details of the project also draw heavily from what we have learned from the previous labs.

 ## High Level Design

 The inspiration for our project came from the game Mario Kart Wii.
 The core structure of a Mario Kart game consists of a player vehicle, the track, a lap counter, and a motion controller.
 We took these core ideas and did our best to implement them using the PICO and VGA screen.